OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 :::note

 - Custom gas tokens are **not supported yet** on Rollup Orbit chains, only on Orbit AnyTrust chains.
-- `ERC-20` tokens need to have 18 decimals to operate as gas tokens on Orbit chains.
+- `ERC-20` tokens need 18 decimals to operate as gas tokens on Orbit chains.

 :::